andrewhodel/node-distributed-table/README.md

 Read the files periodically, if the total object count stops changing 3 iterations in a row the process exits and the log file remains with the connected node data.

-Each log file will be no larger than 10MB.
+Each log file will be no larger than 10 million utf-8 characters, near 10MB.

 ```
 cat example1_master_load_test.log